DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 datadog-cluster-agent-8568545574-x9tc9   1/1       Running   0          2h
 ```

-Then, Kubernetes events should start to flow in your accounts, and relevant metrics collected by your agents should be tagged with their corresponding cluster level metadata.
+Then, Kubernetes events should start to flow in your Datadog accounts, and relevant metrics collected by your agents should be tagged with their corresponding cluster level metadata.

 ## Troubleshooting

 #### On the DCA side

-If you want to see what cluster level metadata is served by the DCA you can exec in the pod and run:
+To see what cluster level metadata is served by the DCA exec in the pod and run:

 ```
 root@datadog-cluster-agent-8568545574-x9tc9:/# datadog-cluster-agent metamap